Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - generic vs targeted
 - financially motivated vs other motivations

-Financially motivated threats are the most common and i a way easier to deal with because we need to make an attack not economically convenient to prevent them.
+Financially motivated threats are the most common and in a way easier to deal with because we need to make an attack not economically convenient to prevent them.
 Other motivations may be more difficult to predict and can include a variety of different actors from a grudged employee to a state sponsored attack.

 While for a single attack the threat that can potentially deal more damage is an internal specific threat, for society as a whole the external generic are the one that cause more damage because in the end it's a numbers game (for examples, social engineering attacks)
 >The attackers' job is to make one person in the company to click on one link.
 The security's job is to get every person in the company not to click on any link.